Manu Tuilagi: International career

-In addition, Tuilagi has been involved with the England Sevens squad.
-In May 2010 he played for an England seven which won the London Floodlit Sevens, playing under the name 'Dig Deep England'.

-On 6 August 2011, he made his England début in the World Cup warm-up match against Wales at Twickenham.
+In June 2011 Tuilagi was named in England's training squad for the 2011 Rugby World Cup.
+On 6 August 2011, he made his England Test debut in the World Cup warm-up match against Wales at Twickenham.
 As one of the starting XV, he scored a try in the 44th minute underneath the posts after an inside pass from Jonny Wilkinson.
 He then played in the third warm-up game, a victory over Ireland, and scored again.
+Tuilagi was included in the squad for the tournament and scored tries in pool stage victories over Georgia and Romania.
+He also started in their quarter-final elimination against France.

-He was a regular starter during the World Cup.
-One of his strongest international performances came in the final match of the 2012 Autumn internationals, against the World Cup winners New Zealand at Twickenham.
-England won 38–21 – their largest ever winning margin over the All Blacks.
+Tuilagi scored tries against Fiji and Australia during the 2012 autumn internationals.
+In their last fixture of that calendar year he produced one of his strongest international performances, against World champions New Zealand.
+England won 38–21 in what is their largest ever winning margin over the All Blacks.
 Tuilagi featured in all three of England's tries.

-Tuilagi was named in the Lions squad for their 2013 tour to Australia.
-He played against Western Force, Queensland Reds and Melbourne Rebels, and also played in the third test against the Wallabies, when he came on as a substitute in the 69th minute.
+Tuilagi was named in the British & Irish Lions squad by coach Warren Gatland for their 2013 tour to Australia.
+He started tour fixtures against Western Force, Queensland Reds and Melbourne Rebels.
+He played in the third and last test against the Wallabies, coming on as a substitute in the 69th minute as the Lions won to complete a series win.